 Both the federal and state Clean Air Acts identify pollutants of specific importance, which are known as criteria pollutants.
-Ambient air quality standards are adopted by the ARB and the USEPA to protect public health, vegetation, materials and visibility (Table 2-1).
+Ambient air quality standards are adopted by the ARB and the United States Environmental Protection Agency (USEPA) to protect public health, vegetation, materials and visibility, shown in Table 2-1.
 State standards for ozone and both respirable (less than 10 microns in diameter- $PM{10}$ ) and fine (less than 2.5 microns in diameter- $PM{2.5}$ ) particles are more stringent than federal standards.

-Monitoring of ambient air pollutant concentrations is conducted by the ARB, APCD and industry.
+Monitoring of ambient air pollutant concentrations is conducted by the ARB, Santa Barbara County Air Pollution Control District (APCD) and industry.
 Monitors operated by the ARB and APCD are part of the State and Local Air Monitoring System (SLAMS).
 The SLAMS stations are located to provide local and regional air quality information.
 Monitors operated by industry, at the direction of the APCD, are called Prevention of Significant Deterioration (PSD) stations.
 PSD stations are required by the APCD to ensure that new and modified sources under APCD permit do not interfere with the county's ability to attain or maintain air quality standards.
 Figure 2-1 shows the locations of all monitoring stations in Santa Barbara County that are currently in operation.
 Note that data collection from the Santa Rosa Island monitoring ceased on December 31, 2004 due to both financial constraints and logistical challenges in collecting data from and maintaining the remote island site.